 Screen Recording control has been added and we’re ready to go.

-How to Record Screen on iOS 11
+How to Record Screen on iPhone or iPad

 Step 1: On your iPhone or iPad, swipe up from the bottom of the screen to reveal the Control Center.